michaeltranxd/Work-Life-Balance/Work Life Balance/README.txt

 		Rejected:
 			- Eating sound before the boy's voice.
 There is already a sound effect of a boy’s voice, after adding this sound it’s a little too much going on for just one event.

+Beta Release
+SUMMARY:
+The significant changes made since Alpha are as follows:
+	- A tutorial scene that teaches the player the game’s mechanics.
+	- Why?
+There was no clear (if at all) direction given to the player, and the alpha testing feedback reflected that, so a tutorial was crafted that shows before any new game starts.

+	- Task System that can vary day by day (w/ consequences!)
+	- Why?
+This adds more consequences to the days of the player and gives more drive to play the game’s days in general.

+	- There are more options at home that either work better or worse than outside sources depending on the action.
+	- Why?
+In a realism design point of view, no one will always eat out or can always work out at a gym.
+Additionally this serves as a way to get integral actions if the player is short on time as walking from place to place adds up significantly.

+	- In general more feedback to the player on actions taken.
+	- Why?
+Mainly a more obvious way to players that they have completed a task in the form of a panel that appears when an event occurs.

+Changes we made since Alpha:
+	- Based on feedback from alpha, what did we change and why
+	- Scaled UI with screen: Playtesters commented that some aspects of the UI were difficult to see.
+That was because the UI was constant size and we changed the canvas to scale with the screen.
+This way, players with different screen sizes can enjoy the game with the resolution we designed the game for.
+	- Added Tutorial Scene: Playtesters commented that they would like to see a tutorial scene of some sort or have the controls inside the game.
+We added a tutorial scene with slides that the user can advance through and read through important controls/UI interface.
+They can skip the tutorial at any points and jump straight into the game.
+We believe that adding a tutorial will help the player understand the UI/controls before going straight into the game.
+	- Added mesh colliders: Playtesters gave feedback on objects that had no colliders.
+They suggested adding colliders to prevent players from clipping through objects.
+We added many mesh colliders to prevent the player from clipping so that they stay immersed in the game.
+	- More actions/actions at home: Playtesters gave feedback about the lack of actions at home and overall the lack of actions throughout the map.
+We added more actions and actions at home to fully grasp our idea of Work Life Balance.
+Also, it makes sense that the user should do actions at home since buildings are closed at a certain time.
+	- Tasks Variability/Icons: Playtesters suggested having more variability in tasks that a player is required to do and perhaps some symbols or icons to show the destination of the task.
+We added more icons on the map for tasks and colored them yellow because the playtesters had a hard time seeing what was available to them
+	- Lack of player visual/audio feedback for tasks: Playtesters noticed that the task system did not have any feedback for them to notice that they finished the task.
+We added a visual panel for the player to see that the task that they are doing so the player is acknowledged by the game system.

+Shaders
+	- Justin
+		- Dog Shader - Dog now has a more cartoony shader.
+This shader has a more cel shaded look, however it reacts to the camera for its shadows, not the light source.
+It also gives the object a small outline.
+	- Spancer
+		- Fake Interior - The windows of a few buildings are using a fake interior shader.
+The shader has adjustable content (like using a brick wall or wallpaper) to be used as the interior.
+It has the scalability so it can fit appropriately to whatever ‘window’ you’re applying it to.
+	- Michael
+		- Glass Windows - This shader makes and mesh see through.
+There were glass windows added to the player’s house.
+They have ‘textures’ and are see-through.

+Writing Contributions -
+	- Opening Scene
+		- When you start the game via the main menu, there is a tutorial scene where you flip through a few screens detailing how to play the game.
+It covers items like the minimap, player stats, and house activities.
+At any time you can skip the tutorial by clicking on ‘start’.
+	- Closing Scene
+		- For our closing scene we have a credit scene giving credits and naming the ones who worked on Work Life Balance.